manu-153/Spam-Email-Detection/README.md

-# Spam Email Detection Using Logistic Regression and
+# Spam Email Detection Using Logistic Regression and TF-IDF

 ## Project Overview